 People used to see sustainability as one of those fluffy things, with the idea that sustainability teams would work in their little corner without much support from other teams.
-But with the pressures coming from regulators, investors and others, and the [sustainability] targets that we’ve put out there publicly, there was a realization that if we’re going to take this seriously, we have to do this as an organization and make tax and finance part of the journey.
+But with the pressures coming from regulators, investors and others, and the [sustainability] targets that we’ve put out there publicly, there was a realisation that if we’re going to take this seriously, we have to do this as an organisation and make tax and finance part of the journey.

 Stephanie Fielding, Director of Tax and Sustainable Finance, Bupa

-Compliance and reporting are critical, but tax leaders should also highlight the tax incentives, savings opportunities, and other sustainability-related benefits that may be available to the business.
+Compliance and reporting are critical, but tax leaders should also highlight the tax incentives, savings opportunities and, other sustainability-related benefits that may be available to the business.
 Additionally, tax can help business leaders understand the tax impact of sustainability-related changes to supply chains, business models, mergers & acquisitions (M&A) and other strategic shifts they may be considering.
 Furthermore, the tax function will need to help the business understand the tax implications of new sustainability-related processes and technologies.
-It may also be useful for tax specialists to be connected to R&D, technical, and development teams, to help factor the availability of grants, early in the product development process.
+It may also be useful for tax specialists to be connected to R&D, technical and development teams, to help factor the availability of grants, early in the product development process.

 A good place to start a deeper conversation